 Greetings!
-I am Jassi Singh, a recent graduate at California State University, Fresno.
-I incorporated creative approaches to human rights during my time, including the arts, archival resources, and documentary work.
+I am Jassi Singh, a recent graduate of California State University, Fresno.
+I incorporated creative approaches to human rights in undergrad, including the arts, archival resources, and documentary work.
 I have a proven track record of generating and building relationships, managing projects from concept to completion, designing educational strategies, and mentoring peers to success.
-I am skilled in building cross-functional teams, demonstrating exceptional communication skills, and making critical decisions during challenges.

 I fondly remember growing up on Palo Alto Avenue, one of eight, in an apartment complex that fell into a wealthy education district.
 Every neighbor was either Black, Indian, Hmong, or Mexican, except for the landlord, for some reason.
 I saw all those faces of color, and I saw how happy everybody was—these folks who had been historically disenfranchised.
 As a young man, it made me feel a sense of hope.
 It made me feel proud to be an American, and it made me very happy about the prospects of our young nation.
 Even though I grew up with fewer resources than my peers, I think of my family members in the villages of the Indian state of Punjab, who grew up with even less.
 I wish...